fousa/trump/README.md

 # Trump

 Add a gem to the Gemfile with more info in comments.
+This will not add it directly met add it to your clipboard, so you can easily past it where you want inside your Gemfile.

 Below is an example of the output in the Gemfile: